fongie/fhir-diga-nicotine-addiction/implementation-guide/Home.md

 The FHIR resources included in this package are used for Digital Health Applications (DiGAs) that treat nicotine usage (F17.2 ICD-10) using methods from cognitive behavioural therapy for patients who self-report to the DiGA without involvement from medical professionals.

-There is a more extensive text available in the standard submitted to the [vesta directory ](https://www.alextherapeutics.com).
+There is a more extensive text available in the standard submitted to the [vesta directory](https://github.com/alex-therapeutics/fhir-diga-nicotine-addiction/releases/download/standard-1.0/standard.pdf).

 {{index:root}}